Licentiate of

 Your student experience

-The programme involves intensive practical study supported by lectures, presentations, peer teaching and seminars, but does not include practical teaching placements.
+The award involves intensive practical study supported by lectures, presentations, peer teaching and seminars, but does not include practical teaching placements.
 For this reason, you will need to have some previous ballet teaching experience.

 Entry requirements